Craig Hill (actor): Personal life and death

-Actor Ray Stricklyn says that he met Hill about Christmas 1955, and the two spent a year together in a homosexual relationship.
+Actor Ray Stricklyn says that he met Hill about Christmas 1955, and the two spent a year together in a romantic relationship.
 Sticklyn says he broke up with Hill after he discovered Hill was seeing another man.

 In 1990, Hill wed Catalan fashion model and actress Teresa Gimpera, his co-star in the 1966 Spanish film Black Box Affair.

 Craig Hill died in Barcelona on April 21, 2014, at the age of 88.